RobustVLA: On Robustness of Vision-Language-Action Model against Multi-Modal Perturbations

 \subsection{Robustness against VLA Outputs}

-Ensuring robustness against action output can be hard, since we are equipped with an offline dataset, and any action noises inevitably make subsequent transitions OOD.
-In our paper, build on $\pi_0$ backbone with diffusion-based action head, we first derive $\ell_p$ bounded worst-case action noise by maximizing the flow matching loss, then performing robust optimization against such noise.
+Ensuring robustness against action output can be hard, since we are equipped with an offline dataset, and any action noises inevitably make subsequent transitions OOD, which amplifies subsequent errors \citep{levine2020offline}.
+In our paper, taking $\pi_0$ with a rectified flow matching action head, we first derive $\ell_p$ bounded worst-case action noise by maximizing the flow matching loss, then performing robust optimization against such noise.

 \textbf{Preliminaries: VLAs with Conditional Flow Matching Action Head.} Given empirical observations $A^0 \sim \pi^0$ and $A^1 \sim \pi^1$, a flow defines an Ordinary Differential Equation (ODE) $dA^\tau = v(A^\tau, \tau) d\tau$ on $\tau \in [0, 1]$, with $v$ the velocity field to push $A^0$ to $A^1$, following the path defined by the ODE \citep{lipman2022flow}.
 In VLA, $\tau = 0$ corresponds to a simple action distribution $A^0_t = \epsilon \sim \mathcal N(0, \mathbf I)$, and flows to an action from the dataset $A^1_t \sim p(\cdot|\mathbf o_t), (A^1_t, \mathbf o_t) \in \mathcal D$ at $\tau = 1$.
 Assuming linear-Gaussian transformation, the action at time $\tau$ is formulated as $A_t^\tau = \mathcal N(\tau A_t^1, (1-\tau)\mathbf I)$.
 To accelerate the learning process, rectified flow \citep{liu2022rectified} assume linear ODEs for straight flow which is easier to model and compute.
 The action at time $\tau$ is then a linear interpolation $A_t^\tau = \tau A^1_t + (1-\tau) A_t^0$.
 The goal is to learn a velocity field $v_\theta(A_t^\tau, \mathbf o_t)$ parameterized by $\theta$ to match the rectified flow $u(A_t^\tau|A_t) = A^0_t - A^1_t = \epsilon - A^1_t$.
 This yields the objective of $\pi_0$ \citep{black2024pi}: